Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 ### Setup Containers

 There are two bashes needed to run the project.
-They are both from placido: `ros2.sh` and `ur5.sh`.
+They are both from placido: `ros2.sh`.

-They can be found in the folder `ros2_ur5_interface`.
+It can be found in the folder `ros2_ur5_interface/scripts`.

 Modify `ros2.sh`, adding a `-v` flag after the flag `-d` in the long command line, so that it will look like this: